 Fiol Law Group|Posted in Lawsuits on October 23, 2018

 Children make mistakes – it’s a natural part of growing up, learning, and evolving into adulthood.
-What happens when a child’s actions lead to another’s injury?
+What happens when a child’s actions lead to another persons’ injury?
 Can a parent be proximally responsible for the actions of their children?
 In many situations, the answer is yes.
-To understand the role of a parent in a child’s negligence and when legal guardians may be responsible for damages the child incurs, talk with one of our attorneys.
+To understand the role of a parent in a child’s negligence and when legal guardians may be responsible for damages the child incurs, talk with one of our personal injury lawyers in Tampa.
+FL.

 Parental Responsibility Laws